 No matter how many times you may have seen photographs or prints of these paintings, the experience of viewing the originals is so much better.
 A camera can't adequately capture the nuances of color, reflections of light, and the 3-dimensionality of brush strokes on canvas you'll see in real life.

 The Orsay's lighting is superb, and the museum lets you to get up close to these masterpieces without risking the embarrassment of setting off the alarm system.
+(The downside to this is that, well, visitors do get up close and stay there for awhile as they soak in the details, so you may have to wait longer than you'd like for your turn.)

 Today, Impressionist art in no way seems radical or even innovative because we're used to it - it's part of our cultural landscape.
 Even if we don't view Renoirs or Monets on a daily basis (and how many people do?), we see their influence in colorful, light-filled images on greeting cards, advertisements, and Instagram.